ManticoreGamesInc/platform-documentation/src/tutorials/vfx_tutorial.md

 2. In the Properties window, make sure to turn on the **Advanced Settings** button to have access to everything.

-3. In this case, I want to make the AO dramatic for the scene, so I cranked up the settings.
+3. In this case, you want to make the AO dramatic for the scene, try increasing the setting value.
 This creates really obvious contact shadows, which grounds everything together.
 It creates a feeling that things were built intentionally this way, which can help eliminate the feeling of kitbashing one might have in their scene.

     Notice the dark shadows under the roof beams, and the darker shadows on the rubble pile on the left.

     ![Post Process Effects](../img/VFXtutorial/ppe_AO2.png "The default of AO is subtle but clear."){: .center loading="lazy" }

-    For this particular dramatic AO effect, I used these settings:
+    For this particular dramatic AO effect, the following settings were used:

     ![Post Process Effects](../img/VFXtutorial/ppe_AO2_properties.png "The default of AO is subtle but clear."){: .center loading="lazy" }